skyout/tips.js/README.md

 });
 ```

-All tooltips can be removed by using the `removeAll` option.
-This will remove all tooltip bindings.
+All tooltips binding can be removed by using the `removeAll` option.

 ```
 $.tips({